opentargets/gentropy/documentation/variant_annotation.md

-# Variant annotation pipeline
+# Generating variant annotation

-Workflow to produce variant annotation dataset for Open Targets Genetics Portal.
+This workflow produce variant annotation dataset for Open Targets Genetics Portal.
 The dataset is derived from the GnomAD 3.1 release, whith some modification.
-This dataset is used to generate annotation for all the variants the Portal has association information on.
-Also the variant index is derived from this dataset.
+This dataset is used to generate annotation for all the variants the Portal, which has association information.

-In this release of the variant annotation pipeline there is no allele frequency or variant call quality filter.
+**Important**: in this release of the variant annotation pipeline there is **no** allele frequency or variant call quality filter.

 Steps: